Department of Counseling, Leadership, Adult Education, and School Psychology

 Student Review Process

-If the student is dissatisfied with the chair’s decision, he or she may appeal to the dean of the college.
+If the student is dissatisfied with the chair’s decision, they may appeal to the dean of the college.
 However, in order for the dean to consider an appeal, the student must submit a written notice of appeal to the chair and the dean within ten working days of receiving the chair’s decision.
-The dean will consider the matter based on information compiled by the chair and notify the student of the decision within ten working days of the dean’s receipt of the appeal from the chair.
+The dean will consider the matter based on information and documentation compiled by the chair and notify the student of the decision within ten working days of the dean’s receipt of the appeal from the chair.
 The dean may meet with the student and give the student an opportunity to address the issues.
 The dean’s decision is final.

 Doctor of Philosophy (Ph.D.)